Dear Grandpa Roy

 Understanding Varroa so you can select for better, less-virulent mites and better-adapted bees.

 (Kefyn M. Catley, Ph.D.)
-Now translated into Dutch/Flemish!
-Thank you Luc Pintens!
+Now in Dutch/Flemish – thank you Luc Pintens!
+And Turkish – thank you Füsun Ertuğ!

 Blessed be.
 Blessed bees.